SexyCodicology/DMMapp/README.md

 You can see the DMMapp in action [here](//digitizedmedievalmanuscripts.org/app).

 ## How does the DMMapp work?
 The DMMapp uses the Google Maps API, DataTables, and JQuery.
-THe data is in JSON format.
+The data is in JSON format.

 We receive a new library via the submission form
 We check the new repository and find the best and quickest link to the digitized manuscripts.